Gran Metalik: Professional wrestling style

-Whether working as Metalik, Máscara Dorada, or Gran Metalik, he generally portrays a face, the professional wrestling term for the protagonists of the storylines.
-He is known for performing a high-risk, high-flying version of lucha libre, exemplified by his frequent use of dives out of the wrestling ring.
-One such dive is the Brillo Metalik, which is a somersault suicide senton, where he leaps through the top rope and flips onto an opponent on the floor.
+As Metalik or Máscara Dorada, he generally portrays a face, the professional wrestling term for the protagonists of the storylines.
+He is known for performing a high-risk, high-flying version of lucha libre, exemplified by his frequent use of dives out of the wrestling ring, including the Brillo Metalik, a somersault suicide senton where he leaps through the top rope and flips onto an opponent on the floor.
 During his time in Mexico, he used a variation of the dive known as the Brillo Dorada, where he would springboard off the second rope and jump over the top onto an opponent on the floor.
-Despite his accustomed style, his finishing move is a Samoan driver, where he lifts an opponent up on his shoulders before slamming them down to the ground, referred to as the Metalik Driver in WWE, and the Dorada Screwdriver previously.
+His finishing move is a Samoan driver (referred to as the Metalik Driver in WWE and previously the Dorada Screwdriver), where he lifts an opponent up on his shoulders before slamming them down to the ground.

 Other media

-As Gran Metalik, he made his video game debut as a playable character in WWE 2K18 and has since appeared in WWE SuperCard, WWE 2K19, WWE 2K20, WWE Universe, WWE 2K Battlegrounds, and WWE 2K22.
+As Gran Metalik, he made his video game debut as a playable character in WWE 2K18.
+He has since appeared in WWE SuperCard, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, and WWE 2K22.

 Personal life

+He was born on August 24, 1988, in Guadalajara, Jalisco.
 During a 2016 interview with Lucha World, he revealed that he was the father of two young girls.
-His immediate family still resides in Guadalajara, Jalisco.
-He has relatives living in Los Angeles, California, while Dorada himself lived in Mexico City.
-He welcomed his third daughter on November 5, 2018.
+His immediate family still resides in Guadalajara.
+He has relatives living in Los Angeles, while Dorada himself lived in Mexico City.
+He welcomed his third daughter on November 4, 2018.